dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 :::moniker range=">= aspnetcore-8.0"

 Blazor web apps can use the Blazor WebAssembly hosting model to enable client-side interactivity.
 When an app is created that exclusively runs on the Blazor WebAssembly hosting model without server-side rendering and interactivity, the app is called a *standalone* Blazor WebAssembly app.
-Guidance on setting the *render mode* to determine a component's hosting model is provided in <xref:blazor/fundamentals/render-modes>.
-We recommend waiting to read the *Render modes* article until after you've read the articles leading up to it.

 :::moniker-end